British naturalist David Attenborough honored at theater awards

-LONDON British naturalist David Attenborough was honored for more than 60 years of wildlife programming with a Beyond Theatre prize presented by Prince William at the Evening Standard Theatre Awards on Sunday.
+LONDON (Reuters) - British naturalist David Attenborough was honored for more than 60 years of wildlife programming with a Beyond Theatre prize presented by Prince William at the Evening Standard Theatre Awards on Sunday.

 The 90-year-old broadcaster, who has traveled the world to showcase nature and wildlife, was handed the prize for his contribution to broadcasting at London's Old Vic theater.